deficollective/deficollective.github.io/content/english/about/nils-bundi.md

     link: https://www.linkedin.com/in/nils-bundi-6246b998
 ---

-Nils is a DeFi protocol architect and developer with a background in financial engineering.
-As an experienced DeFi builder, he knows the challenges of building “truly decentralized” protocols.
-Apart from the technical depth, Nils will also support the Collective with his expertise in the operational requirements, ensuring secure and trusted DeFi services.
+Nils is a DeFi protocol architect and developer with a background in financial engineering, he understands the challenges of building “truly decentralized” protocols and embedding these in the broader financial industry.
+Nils will further support the Collective in the area of self-policing for the DeFi industry with the goal of enhancing security, building trust in the public, and accelerating adoption.